revnoah/wordpress-enhanced-body-class/source/readme.txt

 == About This Plugin ==

 This plugin was created by Noah J. Stewart in response to a specific problem.
-In January 2019, Noah Stewart was contacted by his father Jim Stewart regarding a WordPress plugin that the [Saint John Astronomy Club](http://sjastronomy.ca/) was using.
+In January 2019, Noah Stewart was contacted by his father Jim Stewart regarding a WordPress photo gallery plugin that his astronomy club was using.
 They were having trouble customizing a few of the role-based options in a popular gallery plugin.
 Like any good graphic artist, Jim was trying to improve the interface for the site users.
 The simplest approach to the problem was to use css to selectively hide certain elements, ie. invisible content users with the **author** role that should be visible to users with the **administrator** role.